noahsadude/Learning-Journal/JS.md

 ### A seperation of concerns

--HTML - content
+- HTML - content

--CSS - presentation
+- CSS - presentation

--JS - behavior
+- JS - behavior

 `document.write('Good afternoon!');`

--document = the document oject.
+- document = the document oject.
 This represents the whole web page.

 - . = the member operator.
 This is how you specify methods and properties, known as members of that object.

--write = a method within the document object.
+- write = a method within the document object.

--'Good afternoon!' = a parameter within the write method.
+- 'Good afternoon!' = a parameter within the write method.

 - ; = closing the argument.

 ### Data Types

--strings = "some text" or 'some text'
+- strings = "some text" or 'some text'

--number = 40 or 100
+- number = 40 or 100

--variable = way to store data.
+- variable = way to store data.
 Described by var.
 For instance, var someWord = 'cool';

--boolean = TRUE or FALSE.
+- boolean = TRUE or FALSE.
 Period.

--function
+- function

--array
+- array

--undefined
+- undefined

 ### Operators

 Example: `10 + '10';`

--An example of type coercion.
+- An example of type coercion.
 Will output `1010` On all ifs, force strong evaluation by using `===`.

--In 301, we're required to use `use strict;` which means if we don't use `===`, code won't run.
+- In 301, we're required to use `use strict;` which means if we don't use `===`, code won't run.

 `'some ' + 'cool' + 'thing'`

--An example of concatenation
+- An example of concatenation

 `var first = 'noah';`